rojkov/taskqueue/README.rst

             return do_something_heavy(body)

-The return value of Worker.handle_task() is sent back to AMQP with the routing key `results` though the key is configurable (i.e. when taskqueue is used with Ruote together then the name of the key should be `ruote_workitems`).
+The return value of Worker.handle_task() is sent back to AMQP with the routing key "results" though the key is configurable (i.e. when taskqueue is used with Ruote together then the name of the key should be "ruote_workitems").

 The plugin needs to be registered as a pluggable resource in the egg's `setup.py`::